So You Want To Collect Art…

 September 8, 2022

 As far back as I can remember (please read that in your Goodfellas voice), I have been surrounded by art.
-Only realizing that it taught me how to “feel” until I got older.
-See, if you grew up in a Black family, you likely had a few key pieces on your walls (that you probably can’t find anymore), A cross (IYKYK), lots of paintings of Jesus (Black or otherwise) and the last supper, and maybe some pieces that looked like an Ernie Barnes piece, (you know, the ‘Good Times’ portrait, again, IYKYK) and then all of the traditional family portraits, or moments in time, as I like to call them.
+Only when I became older did I realize that it taught me how to “feel”.
+See, if you grew up in a Black family, you likely had a few key pieces on your walls that you probably can’t find anymore.
+They may have included a cross (IYKYK), lots of paintings of Jesus at the last supper (Black or otherwise), some pieces that looked like an Ernie Barnes chef- d’oeuvre, (you know, the ‘Good Times’ portrait… again, IYKYK), and then all of the traditional family portraits, or moments in time, as I like to call them.

 Client/Private Collector, Rashad Delph

-You see, long before we understood that art (in its many mediums) was a form of therapy and that art was around to evoke feelings, our parents and grandparents were using that art as their therapy, their story to tell (so please don’t throw out Mom’s art).
+You see, long before we understood that art (in its many mediums) was a form of therapy and was around to evoke feelings, our parents and grandparents were using art as their therapy and a means to tell their story (so please don’t throw out Mom’s art).
 As times changed and we grew older, these pieces got lost and new forms of art rolled in.
-Black Jesus was eventually replaced with posters for some, diplomas for others, art from big box stores took up real estate in many homes, and family pictures always remained intact.
+Black Jesus was eventually replaced with posters for some and diplomas for others.
+Art from big box stores took up real estate in many homes, and family pictures always remained intact.
 Thankfully.

-And now, in the year of our Lord 2022, art has made a great resurgence, with many new and emerging artists selling out faster than ever and some of our old and beloved artists (Ernie Barnes, Gordon Parks, Carrie Mae Weems, Kwame Brathewaite to name a few) finally getting the recognition that they deserve.
-I am seeing more and more people diving in and buying art and I absolutely LOVE it!
-It has been something that I have been instilling in my family & clients for as long as I can remember, and to see more people embrace it, sparks so much joy in me.
-Of course, as with anything, people are new to this and are having a hard time navigating this world, and I feel it’s my personal duty to help people swim in these waters.
+And now, in the year of our Lord 2022, art has made a great resurgence, with many new and emerging artists selling out faster than ever.
+Some of our old, beloved artists (Ernie Barnes, Gordon Parks, Carrie Mae Weems, and Kwame Brathewaite, to name a few) are finally getting the recognition that they deserve.
+I am seeing more and more people diving in and buying art, and I absolutely LOVE it!
+Collecting art has been something that I have been instilling in my family and clients for as long as I can remember, and to see more people embrace it sparks so much joy in me.
+Of course, as with anything, some people are having a hard time navigating the world of art, and I feel it’s my personal duty to help them navigate these waters.

-One of the things I love most about art & design (creativity in general) is the intentionality behind it.
+One of the things I love most about art & design (really, creativity in general) is the intentionality behind it.
 An artist creates with the intention of allowing YOU, the beholder, to see the beauty in what they’ve created, but to also FEEL the feeling that they’ve poured into it.
-Whether it be joy, pain, nostalgia, or heartache, the artist creates with that intention.
-Please keep this in mind when you see, hear or feel an artist’s work.
-Now, armed with this knowledge, I have two (2) quick thoughts.
+Whether it be joy, pain, nostalgia, or heartache, the artist creates with any of these as their driving force.
+Please keep this in mind when you see, hear, or feel an artist’s work.
+Now, armed with this knowledge, I have two quick thoughts.
 First, we need to address the elephant in the room.

 ART IS SUBJECTIVE!!!!!

-What does that mean you ask?
+What does that mean, you ask?
 If a form of art makes YOU feel something, then it is for you.
 If you look at it and can see its beauty, it is for you.
-If you look at, listen to, touch it and feel an intense feeling of happiness, joy, peace, or any other feeling, then it just very well might be for you.
-But it will not always be understood by someone else that is not YOU.
-So please do not set out looking for the approval of someone that hasn’t spent any time in your shoes.
-If you purchase with the idea/notion that “I should buy this piece of art because everyone else is buying from this hot artist” then you are buying for investment (which isn’t a bad thing either & I will talk about this in my newsletter) but you will never fully embody the artist’s reasoning for creating it, to feel.
+If you look at, listen to, touch it, and feel an intense feeling of happiness, joy, peace, or any other feeling, then it just very well might be for you.
+But, it will not always be understood by someone else that is not YOU, so please do not set out looking for the approval of someone that hasn’t spent any time in your shoes.
+If you purchase any piece of art with the idea that “I should buy this because everyone else is buying from this hot artist”, then you are buying for investment (which isn’t a bad thing, but I will talk about this more in my newsletter).
+However, you will never fully appreciate the artist’s reasoning for creating it… and that is to feel

 Client/Private Collector, Rashad Delph

-And secondly, the collecting part.
-My collection started as a child, I collected comic books.
+Secondly, the collecting part.
+My collection started as a child when I collected comic books.
 Yes, that too, is a form of art.
 I loved them.
 I loved Archie comic books and the Calvin & Hobbes clips from the Sunday newspaper the most.
-I would cut them out and save them (I’ll talk more about this later).
+I would cut them out and save them.
 I love the little stories they told and how the artists created the characters.
-Little did I know that I was collecting art.
-As I grew older I would continue to collect things that sparked similar emotions and I would just buy things that I loved.
-My current collection started primarily with books, and YES, books on art, fashion, music can all be part of your collection as well.
+Little did I know, I was collecting art.
+As I grew older, I would continue to collect things that sparked similar emotions, and I would just buy things that I loved.
+My current collection started primarily with books and YES, books on art, fashion, and music can all be part of your collection as well.
 I would attend exhibits and save the cool posters they used to give out (now they sell them) at each show.
-There is no limit to what you can collect, because what brings YOU joy should be what you hold on to.
+There is no limit to what you can collect because what brings YOU joy should be what you hold on to.
 I own sculptures or unique pieces from every place I’ve ever traveled.
-That is a form of artistry from that particular place, it helps me to remember my time spent there and I truly love every single piece that I own.
+Acquiring and possessing a form of artistry from each place helps me to remember the time I spent there, and I truly love every single piece that I own.
 Keep all of this in mind as you begin to curate your own personal collection.

-Many of you might be new to art here and I am so glad that you’ve found my journal.
-Perhaps you’ve noticed that your favorite rapper/ball player is talking about art and you’ve suddenly taken an interest.
-Or maybe you have blank walls staring at you daily and you are looking to fill them up and you just don’t know where to start.
-I’m writing this for you to allow me to take you on a deeper understanding of the arts (visual, music, film, tv, fashion, etc..) and the ways it is meant to make you feel, while also raising our kids (or sharing with loved ones) to see themselves reflected in all of its beauty and giving them a peace (that’s not a typo) of therapy.
+Many of you might be new to art, and I am so glad that you’ve found my journal.
+Perhaps you’ve noticed that your favorite rapper or ball player is talking about art and you’ve suddenly taken an interest.
+Or maybe you have blank walls staring at you every single day and you are looking to fill them up, but you just don’t know where to start.
+I’m writing this for you, in hopes that you will allow me to take you on a deeper understanding of the arts (visual, music, film, tv, fashion, etc..) and the ways it is meant to make you feel.
+While experiencing the art you collect through the feelings it evokes, you must also be intentional in raising your kids (or sharing with loved ones) to see themselves reflected in all of its beauty and giving them a peace (that’s not a typo) of therapy.

 Living with art is therapy, let me be your therapist.